Managing resources via the config repository¶

 Software Factory manages user groups, git repositories, Gerrit ACLs, and projects via the config repository.
 The config repository has its own CI and CD pipelines, automatically set up on Software Factory.

-Project, repository and ACL management across all services is only supported on Gerrit and Storyboard.
+Project, repository and ACL management across all services is only supported on Gerrit.

 Advantages of managing resources via the config repository¶